natemac/Pinball-Emporium/Pinball Emporium/readme.md

 +	ADDED - Future Pinball now used DMDext(Freezy) instead of FutureDMD for a third screen DMD
 +	FIXED - When Playfield is not Screen 1 in a 3-Screen setup.
 +	FIXED - Small bug with 2 screen setup in Display Setup.
-+	FIXED - The Shadow Pup-Pack for 2 screen setup.
++	FIXED - The Shadow Pup-Pack for 2-screen setup.
 ## Release 11 - Update
 +	ADDED - The ability to play Future Pinball PinEvent tables by TerryRed.
 +	ADDED - Preliminary Setup & Media for Zaccaria Pinball.
-+	ADDED - Jump table list by first letter in Menu, 'M' & 'N' Keys
++	ADDED - Jump table list by the first letter in Menu, 'M' & 'N' Keys
 +	ADDED - Table count now appears in the info bar.
 +	ADDED - Table filename now appears briefly in the info bar.
-+	FIXED - Tables are now sorted better alphabetically together rather then per-software.
++	FIXED - Tables are now sorted better alphabetically together rather than per-software.
 +	ADDED - Now Loading to the Second Screen.
 +	ADDED - Update NVRAM for Bally & Gottlieb tables (source: https://pinballnirvana.com/forums/resources/bally-6803-gottlieb-gts3-nvram-pack.3346/)
 +	ADDED - Additional hand-holding for the display setup.